Key takeaway

 4. Do you have existing development resources?

-Traditional development is by far the best use of development resources, but if you’re short on time, choose low-code.
+Traditional development is by far the best use of skilled development resources when you have them, it maximizes their expertise and provides complete control.
+However, if you’re short on developers or they’re overwhelmed with backlogs, choose low-code.

 5. What is your expected time to market?

-High-code vs low-code development will take significantly longer to complete.
-When you need to move quickly, though, the low-code method is ideal.
+High-code vs low-code development: traditional coding will take significantly longer to complete (3-12+ months vs. days to weeks).
+When you need to move quickly—responding to market opportunities, competitive pressures, or urgent business needs—the low-code method is ideal.

 6. What are the budget limitations?